QJohn2017/Quasi-Static-DLA-PIC/README.md

 ## Simulation Example
-**Plasma Wave Driven by Point-like Charge in Large-Bubble Regime**
+**Plasma Wave Driven by Point-like Charge in Large-Bubble Regime** (Left: electron density; right: wake potential.
+Charge moving from right to left)
 ![logo](https://github.com/tianhongg/Quasi-Static-DLA-PIC/blob/master/Resource/Point_Driver.png)

-**Intense Laser Pulse Propagates in the Tenuous Plasma**
+**Intense Laser Pulse Propagates in the Tenuous Plasma** (Charge moving from left to right)
 ![logo](https://github.com/tianhongg/Quasi-Static-DLA-PIC/blob/master/Resource/Laser_Driver.png)

 ## Developing
+QS-DLA-PIC is a FORTRAN-based serial simulation tool developed during my research.
+I first developed this code with Dr. Vladimir N. Khudik to verify some new equations we derived and also to simulate plasma wave driven by the point-charge.
+Then this code is upgraded to simulate laser-driven and beam driven plasma wakefield acceleration.
+Although  QS-DLA is a 'single-core' simulation code, it's still very fast on most desktops due to the new equations we used.
+And you don't need to wait in the queue!
+It serves as a great tool if you just want to do some small-size simulations, or do a quick check of simulation parameters before you run larger 3D simulation on the supercomputers.
+More-powerful WAND-PIC has been developed by me later, but this is still a irreplaceable tool in my research.